Challenging Behaviour Course

 Please note IT skills and internet access are required to complete a course by distance learning.

 You will be issued with a username and password which allows you to log-in to your course anywhere you have an internet connection and at any time.
 This allows you to complete the course at a time and pace that suits your individual needs.
 You will have access to the course materials plus support documents and useful links and video clips.
 All course materials can be printed if you prefer a paper copy.
-In addition, you will have access to tutor support via an online forum.
+In addition, you will have access to tutor support through phone, email and via an online forum.

 Challenging Behaviour QQI Award (Minor) Level 5 – 5N1706

 Continuous assessment including assignments, projects, skills demonstrations and learner records.

 No formal work placement is required for this course.

 Healthcare Assistant, Carer, Care Worker; Progression to further education.

 This course leads to a level 5 minor award on the National Framework of Qualifications